amotsam/data_Scrapers_Proj/README.md

 Data Scrapers Project

-This project provides tools for web scraping, data cleaning, and uploading CSV files into a PostgreSQL database.
+This project provides tools for web scraping, data cleaning, and uploading CSV files as tables a PostgreSQL database.

 Features